 It's easy to create responsive forms using the Design Editor, then drag them into your landing pages to capture visitor information for your marketing database.

-Important: Starting with the 20A release (February 2020), you will not be able to create new assets using the Classic Form Design editor or copy assets created in the Classic Form Design editor.
-However, all legacy form assets will continue to be editable using the same Classic Form Design Editor.
-Users will be able to edit these forms and save those changes on the form as they do at present.
+Important: You can no longer create new assets using the Classic Form Design editor or copy assets created in the Classic Form Design editor.
+All legacy form assets continue to be editable using the same Classic Form Design Editor.
 Additionally, classic forms will still function in their landing pages and capture form submission data.
-We recommend customers start preparing in advance for this transition.
 Customers can leverage the Save As and Save As Template features for their classic forms to save them as responsive forms in our new Design Editor.
 Learn more in our product notice.

 Learn more by watching this video!